cwirevenue/repository.botallen/README.md

-<h2>⚠️ Repository is no longer maintained by the official Developer , It will de maintained unofficially⚠️</h2>
+<h2>⚠️ Repository is no longer maintained by the official Developer , It will be maintained unofficially⚠️</h2>
 <h2 align="center">
   <br>
   <a href="https://github.com/Brajo280603/repository.botallen"><img src="https://github.com/Brajo280603/repository.botallen/repository.botallen/icon2.png" height="60" width="60"></a>